-Jharkhand govt urges finance commission to raise vertical devolution of central taxes to 50 pc
+Jharkhand govt urges Finance Commission to raise vertical devolution of central taxes to 50 pc

 Last month, the chief minister called for a provision in the Coal Bearing Areas (Acquisition and Development) (CBA) Act, requiring companies to return land to the state government after mining activities.

-The CM also demanded the release of Rs 1.40 lakh crore, owed by mining companies, at the recent NITI Aayog Governing Council meeting chaired by Prime Minister Narendra Modi.
-PTI NAM BDC
+The CM also demanded the release of Rs 1.4 lakh crore, owed by mining companies, at the recent NITI Aayog Governing Council meeting chaired by Prime Minister Narendra Modi.
+PTI NAM BDC ACD